-Botanicals: high quality juniper from the juniper island Saaremaa and from Mediterranean, Coriander seed, Angelica root, Orris root, Corn flowers, Local Chaga from birch, Sea buckthorn, , Orange Peel and to get a deep and smooth taste a bit of Liquorice root, cashew nut and Nutmeg.
-All mixed with some secret magic
+Botanicals: high quality juniper from the juniper island Saaremaa and from Mediterranean, Coriander seed, Angelica root, Orris root, Local Saaremaa flowers, Local Chaga from birch, Lemon Peel and to get a deep and smooth taste a bit of Grains of Paradis, Nutmeg and Galanga all mixed with some secret magic

-While we are big fans of a perfectly poured gin and tonic, as a small batch gin brand we are often asked if you can drink the gin neat. ...
-The answer is yes – The Little Mermaid gin is a great sipping spirit!
+While we're big fans of a perfectly poured gin and tonic, as a small batch gin brand we are often asked if you can drink the gin neat. ...
+The answer is yes – The Modern Viking gin is a great sipping spirit!

-- Get the glass as cold as possible.
+- Get the glass as cold as possible – use a whiskey glass.

 - Add lots and lots of ice.